 - When you have done pooping, cover the hole.

-- If you are pooping into a portable toilet, carry waste with you using the Cleanwaste Go Anywhere Toilet Kit™.
+- If you are pooping into a portable toilet, carry waste with you using the Cleanwaste Go Anywhere Toilet Kit?.
 Turning your waste into a solid makes transporting it a bit less gross.

 Backpacking on Your Period

-You might consider being on your period as your set back, but trust its not that bad.
+You might consider being on your period as your setback, but trust me, its not that bad.
 If you take precautions beforehand and prepare yourself accordingly, then you can comfortably enjoy your camping trip without worrying too much.

 Use Menstrual Cup

 It’s time to switch to the menstrual cup from the pad if you have not already.
 It not only provides you extra protection out there, but it is safe for the environment as well.
 Remember to always wash your hands before inserting it inside.
 Keep it clean; we don’t want foreign germs inside our vagina, do we?
 Rinse it off with water after every use.